murillodigital/murillodigital/content/contact/_index.md

 featured_image: '/images/get_in_touch.jpg'
 menu: main
 ---
 I want to hear from you.
-Please go ahead, send your thoughts, comments and experiences, and you will definitely hear back from me.
+Send your thoughts, comments, experiences or opportunities, and you will definitely hear back from me.

 {{< form-contact action="https://formspree.io/mwkrrewp" >}}